-The provision of park and open space planning data and related technical assistance will continue throughout 2010.
+The provision of park and open space planning data and related technical assistance will continue throughout 2011.

-Work on updates of the Ozaukee County and Kenosha County park and open space plans is expected to begin in early 2010 and mid-2010, respectively.

-Work on updates to the City of Brookfield and Village of Mt.
-Pleasant park and open space plans is expected to begin in early 2010 and mid-2010, respectively.
+Work on updates of the Ozaukee County and Kenosha County park and open space plans, begun in 2010, is expected to be completed in 2011.
+Work on updates of the Racine County and Walworth County park and open space plans is expected to begin in 2011.